RickyGunawan09/RickyGunawan.github.io/_posts/2020-10-13-Pneumonia_Classification.md

 2. Randomly Zoom by 20% some training images
 3. Randomly shift images horizontally by 10% of the width
 4. Randomly shift images vertically by 10% of the height
-5. Randomly flip images horizontally.

 Once our model is ready, we fit the training dataset.

 ***